tiggon112/Jekyll-my-site/_posts/2017/2017-07-12-using-nginx-as-an-ssl-proxy-to-github-pages.md

 A neat "feature" of GitHub Pages is that it uses the `Host` HTTP header to determine the repo to serve using a request to your own Pages domain.
-For example, I have <https://github.com/itspriddle/josh.fail>.
-I can request the GitHub Pages site there with `curl -H "Host: josh.fail" https://itspriddle.github.io`.
+For example, I have <https://github.com/itspriddle/tiggon.fail>.
+I can request the GitHub Pages site there with `curl -H "Host: tiggon.fail" https://itspriddle.github.io`.
 Unlike a normal request to Pages site under a custom domain, this one is encrypted since `*.github.io` supports SSL.

 Nginx has a great feature called `proxy_pass`, that basically proxies any request to another URL, and you can adjust headers (and more) along the way.
-This allows me to forward requests from `https://josh.fail` on my box to the Pages install at GitHub in a fairly simple way.
+This allows me to forward requests from `https://tiggon.fail` on my box to the Pages install at GitHub in a fairly simple way.

 On port 80, requests to `/.well-known/acme-challenge/*` attempt to serve Let's